-Morning and EveningFor the evening of August 23rd
+Morning and EveningFor the morning of December 3rd

 by Charles H. Spurgeon